 It can all be a little overwhelming, but that is why you have the experts at Husky Heating & Air Conditioning.
-When you’re ready to replace your furnace vs. repair it, we will go over all your options and help you find the one that meets your home & budget needs.
+When you’re ready to replace vs. repair your furnace, we will go over all your options and help you find the one that meets your home & budget needs.

 How Much Will an 80 vs. a 95 AFUE Furnace Pay Back?